Interleukin 34

 Interleukin 34 (IL-34) is a protein belonging to a group of cytokines called interleukins.
 It was originally identified in humans, by large scale screening of secreted proteins; chimpanzee, murine, rat and chicken interleukin 34 orthologs have also been found.
 The protein is composed of 241 amino acids, 39 kilodaltons in mass, and forms homodimers.
-IL-34 increases growth or survival of immune cells known as monocytes; it elicits its activity by binding the Colony stimulating factor 1 receptor.
+IL-34 increases growth or survival of monocytes.
+In cancer, IL-34 was shown to drive the migration of monocyte-derived tumor-associated macrophages in the tumor microenvironment.
+IL-34 elicits its activity by binding the Colony stimulating factor 1 receptor.

 Messenger RNA (mRNA) expression of human IL-34 is most abundant in spleen but occurs in several other tissues: thymus, liver, small intestine, colon, prostate gland, lung, heart, brain, kidney, testes, and ovary.
 The discovery of IL-34 protein in the red pulp of the spleen suggests involvement in growth and development of myeloid cells, consistent with its activity on monocytes.